iq-coryp/documentation-testing/pages/concepts/product-structure.md

 A **Master Product** is a product which may or may not be saleable.

-A Master Product that is **saleable** only exists in one form, such as a designer necklace or charging cable, and does not have any variations/
+A Master Product that is **saleable** only exists in one form, such as a designer necklace or charging cable, and does not have any variations.

 A Master Product that is **not saleable** has multiple forms, such as different colors or sizes.
 In this case, the Master Product is an abstract of the product and Variations are an extension of the Master Product.